 Musically, he performs on several traditional non-Western acoustic instruments (often with digital processing)—including the donso ngoni (Bambara hunters’ harp), several types of African thumb pianos, khaen (Thai mouth organ), Brazilian berimbau—as well as keyboard, harmonica and voice.
 Tim engineers and produces his own work.

 Currently, he is exploring live, improvised solo pieces that exploit digital processing and looping to create multi-layered soundscapes, both sustained and grooving.
 Since 2018 he has been a member of the New London Drone Orchestra and in 2020 produced the group’s first full length recording, “Isolation/Collaboration” and their 2021 release, “Pass It On”.
-He has also been recently collaborating again with Hip Hop artists to create new work in the studio.
+He has also recently been collaborating in performance with bassist Jack Vees.

 Visually, Tim is interested in exploring fluid and static elements in their relation to time and texture, motion and stillness.